Got your attention didn’t I?

 As we drove through the middle of the island, firstly along a quiet paved road before it turned to rough gravel, we saw dead kangaroos in various states of decomposition along the road side.
 The landscape was parched from many rainless days.
 Past the yellowing stage, the grasses looked like bleached wheat in the evening shadows.

-We reached the lonely Cape Borda with its lighthouse and cottages an hour before sunset, enough time to unpack and have a picnic dinner before taking our glasses of red out to the lighthouse to watch the stunning sunset; the sun dipping into the ocean in a haze of pinks and oranges.
+We were staying in a Lighthouse Keeper’s cottage at lonely Cape Borda, and we arrived about an hour before sunset, enough time to unpack and have a picnic dinner before taking our glasses of red out to the lighthouse to watch the stunning sunset; the sun dipping into the ocean in a haze of pinks and oranges.
 The light clicked on in the lighthouse and slowly scanned the darkening waters for ships in the night.

 A Kangaroo and her young one ate the grasses around the lighthouse.
 She kept one eye on us while eating, ensuring we didn’t get to close to her baby.
 Trav passed by too close for comfort and she growled at him in disapproval.
 A cute wallaby was hanging out in the back fenced yard of one of the larger cottages and stared at me when I passed, unfazed.